MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 will also explore data structures, file handling, and an introduction to object-oriented programming to build a solid foundation for coding.

-## Individual
+## Individual-

-Muqaddas: To learn new data science skills.
+1. Muqaddas: To learn new data science skills.

-Nilofar: To learn about github and how the coding collaboration works.
+2. Nilofar: To learn about github and how the coding collaboration works.

-Shagun: To learn how to effectively collaborate and documentation.
+3. Shagun: To learn how to effectively collaborate and documentation.

-Anik: To leanr unit testing and predictive testing.
+4. Anik: To leanr unit testing and predictive stepping as well as git and Continuous Integration.

-Momtaz:
+5. Momtaz:

-M. Ahmed:
+6. M. Ahmed: